Jarrod Bleijie: Attorney-General and Minister for Justice (2012–2015)

 Following a landslide victory for the Newman-led Liberal National Party, in which Labor secured only 7 of 89 seats, in March 2012 newly elected premier Campbell Newman appointed Bleijie to cabinet as Attorney-General and Minister for Justice.

 As Attorney-General, Bleijie introduced an amendment that renamed Queensland civil partnerships for same-sex couples into registered relationships and disallowed state-sanctioned ceremonies.
 Bleijie subsequently unveiled legislation to ban single people and same-sex couples from having a child through surrogacy.
 In 2015, Bleijie declared his support for same-sex marriage.

-Opposition (2015–present)
+Since 2015

-After the defeat of the Newman government Bleijie has maintained a position on the opposition front bench under Springborg, Nicholls, Frecklington, and Crisafulli.
+After the defeat of the Newman government Bleijie remained on the opposition front bench under Lawrence Springborg, Tim Nicholls, Deb Frecklington, and David Crisafulli.
+In 2022, he became deputy leader of the LNP, and hence Deputy Leader of the Opposition, under Crisafulli.

+After the LNP's election win in the 2024 Queensland state election, Bleijie was appointed Deputy Premier of Queensland.

 Criticism

 Communications with Court of Appeal President McMurdo

 In early 2014, Bleijie released details of a conversation he had with Court of Appeal President Margaret McMurdo concerning the appointment of judges.
 The week previously, McMurdo had criticised the Queensland government for appointing only one woman in the 17 judicial appointments over the last two years.
 Bleijie's comments to the media suggested McMurdo had sought a higher judicial appointment for her husband, Supreme Court Judge Philip McMurdo.
 In an interview with the ABC, Walter Sofronoff QC called for Bleijie's resignation, saying that Bleijie had betrayed McMurdo's confidence and was "unethical".
 Sofronoff also commented that Bleijie's comments had "the hint of a nasty schoolboy's snicker in it".